-Currently, our program is set up to pay fellowships on a 9-month basis for the first 5 years.
-Summer funding is guaranteed in summers 1 and 2 of the program.
-Students who no longer have guaranteed summer funding are encouraged to apply for competitive funding both internally and externally.
+Beginning in fall 2022, our program is set up to pay fellowships on a 12-month basis for the first 5 years.
+Prior to that time, we were set up on a 9-month basis, with only the first two summers having guaranteed funding.
+Students beyond years of funding are encouraged to apply for competitive funding both internally and externally.
 All students must have proof of health care, and the program is prepared to cover the cost of up to 6 years of health insurance if needed.

 Harold O.J.
 Brown Award for Student

 Named after the late Harold Brown, a theologian who worked at the intersection of theology, science, and culture, the Brown Award is a paper competition for doctoral students engaged in interdisciplinary work in theological studies.
 With the generous support of the Templeton Religion Trust, the Henry Center welcomes submission exploring the problems and prospects of affirming the Christian doctrine of creation in light of modern scientific research.
 The Brown Award is conferred on the basis of its display of literary craftsmanship, intellectual humility, competence in the handling of evidence, and the significance of its contribution to the current scholarly and ecclesial conversations.
 All students enrolled in an accredited PhD or ThD program are welcome to apply.
 The award recipient will receive a cash prize and guaranteed publication in the Trinity Journal. $2500 first prize, additional cash prizes for first and second runner-up.
 More information or to apply, click here.

 This endowed fund provides competitive funding for summer and/or academic year research.
 See this link for more details.